mattjhill/find_tgt_info/README.md

 ![Example Plot](jwst_target_visibility.png "Example default plot output.")

-You can also specify the instrument via
+You can also specify the instrument via the `--instrument` flag.

 `python find_tgt_info.py 0.0 0.0 --instrument nircam`

-and the resulting plot will only contain the windows for the specified instrument
+and the resulting plot will only contain the windows for the specified instrument.
+The allowed values for `--instrument` are 'nircam', 'nirspec', 'niriss', 'miri', 'fgs', and 'v3' (case insensitive).

 ![Example Plot](nircam_target_visibility.png "Example plot output when specifying instrument.")